Speaking

 Presentations

-The following presentations may be individual keynotes or they may be assembled into one-day or multi-day programs.
-Click here for more information on one-day or multi-day programs.
+The following presentations may be individual keynotes or they may be assembled with consulting services into one-day or multi-day programs.

 Web Services in Context